matthewsmawfield/TEP-GL/manuscript-tep-gl.md

 In standard GR, the time delay \(\Delta t_{geom}\) between images is fixed by the mass distribution.
 In TEP, there is an additional proper-time delay \(\Delta \tilde{\tau}\).
 Because \(\phi\) fields in halos may have substructure (or "weather"), this delay varies across the image plane.
 For a millisecond-duration FRB (e.g., Muñoz et al. 2016), even a tiny gradient in \(\Delta \tilde{\tau}\) will manifest as a timing anomaly.
 Unlike plasma dispersion (which scales as \(\nu^{-2}\)), this delay is *achromatic*.
 A detection of non-dispersive, millisecond-scale residuals in lensed FRBs would constitute a definitive signature of TEP.

-### 5.2 The Variability Bias Relation
+### 5.2 The Variability Scatter Relation

-**Prediction:** The inferred weak-lensing shear should correlate with the variability of the background source population.
+**Prediction:** The *dispersion* (scatter) of weak-lensing shear measurements should correlate with the variability/kinematics of the background source population.

-As derived in Section 3, the "phantom mass" effect is driven by the *Temporal Shear Tensor* \(\mathcal{T}_{shear}\), which depends on the total source variation (intrinsic evolution + proper motion).
-A specific test using existing cluster fields is outlined (e.g., Abell 370): construct two independent shear maps of the same cluster.
-Map A uses only passive elliptical galaxies (dominated by proper motion variability).
-Map B uses only intrinsically variable sources (quasars, lensed supernovae).
-TEP predicts a systematic excess convergence in Map B due to the additional intrinsic term \(\partial I_s/\partial t\), whereas particle dark matter predicts identical maps.
-Future surveys (LSST/Rubin) will have the cadence to test this "Variability Bias," potentially falsifying the particle hypothesis.
+As derived in Section 3, the coherent "dark matter" halo arises from the static refractive index.
+However, the secondary "Stochastic Shear" term depends on source proper motion \(\vec{\mu}_s\).
+Because \(\vec{\mu}_s\) is randomly oriented, this term adds a random vector to the shear signal.
+TEP predicts that if one constructs a shear map using highly variable or fast-moving sources, the **Shear RMS** will be systematically higher than for static sources, even if the mean profile (the halo) is identical.

 ### 5.3 The CMB-Galaxy Lensing Tension